pascallaliberte/pascallaliberte.me/index.md

 My main areas of interest are:

+* User Experience Design and Development
 * The *Jobs-To-Be-Done* theory, which is on what causes people to purchase a product and helping companies sharpen their product offering ([I'm giving a talk on April 7 on the topic][jtbd-presentation]);
-* Leadership and personal development coaching
+* Personal development coaching
-* User Experience Design and Web Development

 [jtbd-presentation]: https://www.investottawa.ca/event/get-traction-product-using-jobs-done/